 Registration Period: Friday, March 22 – Friday, March 29, 2019

 In order to determine the precise content of your thesis, there will be a meeting with your supervisor on the thesis’ objectives (duration: 35-40 min.).
 It is important that you prepare the topic before going into the meeting.
 Please bring a first draft with you (max. one DIN A4 page, not an outline!) in which you explain your approach and where you want to set your priorities.
 You should set up a date for the objectives meeting with your supervisor as soon as possible but at least within the registration period.

 Within 24 hours after the objectives meeting we expect you to send your supervisor a 1-2 page long summary of the results of your discussion.
 This document will be the basis for your subsequent work and the valuation of the thesis.

 During the working period there will be two group seminars.
 The purpose of the seminar is to present your preliminary work, discuss critical issues, and get early feedback as well as helpful suggestions from fellow students and Prof. Maug.
 The attendance of the seminar is compulsory as it is an inherent part of the master and diploma thesis mentoring.
 The two round of seminars will take place on the following dates:

 You need to hand in two bound copies of your thesis.
-Furthermore, you need to hand in a “data-CD” containing all the data you worked with (see the document “How to Write a Thesis”).
+Furthermore, you need to hand in a “data-CD” or USB stick containing all the data you worked with (see the document “How to Write a Thesis”).
 This CD also has to contain a copy of your thesis in Microsoft Word-format and in pdf-format.

 You have to upload an electronic version (Microsoft Word format) of your thesis and STATA Do-File (simply copy the code at the end of the appendix in the word file) to www.turnitin.com.
 Please follow the steps described here to set up your account and upload your file.
 The relevant Class ID in Turnitin is 18466256.